irmen/prog8/docs/source/programming.rst

 min(x)
 	Minimum of the values in the array value x

-avg(x)
-	Average of the values in the array value x

 sum(x)
 	Sum of the values in the array value x